 To: [Employer’s name]

-From: [Name of whomever is requesting the verification - in this case, a landlord]
+From: [Name of whoever is requesting the verification - in this case, a landlord]

 [Address of landlord]